ardriveapp/turbo-sdk/README.md

   });
   ```

-- `createCheckoutSession({ paymentAmount, currency, owner })` - Gets a Stripe checkout session for a Turbo Top Up
+- `createCheckoutSession({ paymentAmount, currency, owner })` - Creates a Stripe checkout session for a Turbo Top Up.
+The returned URL can be opened in the browser, all payments are processed by Stripe.

   ```typescript
   const { url, winc, paymentAmount, quotedPaymentAmount } =